Germany in the Eurovision Song Contest 2015: Background

-The German national broadcaster, ARD, broadcasts the event within Germany and delegates the selection of the nation's entry to the regional broadcaster Norddeutscher Rundfunk (NDR).
-NDR confirmed that Germany would participate in the 2015 Eurovision Song Contest on 23 May 2014.
+As part of its duties as participating broadcaster, ARD organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+Since 1996, ARD had delegated the participation in the contest to its member Norddeutscher Rundfunk (NDR).
+NDR confirmed that it would participate in the 2015 contest on 23 May 2014.
 Since 2013, NDR had set up national finals with several artists to choose both the song and performer to compete at Eurovision for Germany.
 On 8 September 2014, the broadcaster announced that they would organise a multi-artist national final to select the German entry.

 Before Eurovision

 Unser Song für Österreich

 Unser Song für Österreich (English: Our Song for Austria) was the competition that selected Germany's entry for the Eurovision Song Contest 2015.
 The competition took place on 5 March 2015 at the TUI Arena in Hannover, hosted by Barbara Schöneberger with Janin Reinhardt reporting from the green room.
-Like in the previous five years, the national final was co-produced by the production company Brainpool, which also co-produced the 2011 Eurovision Song Contest in Düsseldorf and the 2012 Eurovision Song Contest in Baku.
-Seven established acts and an eighth act selected through a wildcard round competed during the show with the winner being selected through a public televote.
-The show was broadcast on Das Erste and EinsFestival as well as online via the broadcaster's official website daserste.de and the broadcaster's Eurovision Song Contest website eurovision.de.
-The national final was watched by 3.2 million viewers in Germany.
+Like in the previous five years, the national final was co-produced by the production company Brainpool, which also co-produced the Eurovision Song Contest 2011 in Düsseldorf and the Eurovision Song Contest 2012 in Baku.
+Eight acts, one of them selected through a wildcard round, competed during the show with the winner being selected through a public televote.
+The show was broadcast on Das Erste and EinsFestival as well as online via the broadcaster's Eurovision Song Contest website eurovision.de.

-Club Concert

-Interested artists were able to apply by submitting an online application and uploading a performance clip of either a cover song or an original song via YouTube between 8 September 2014 and 9 January 2015.
-Singer Andreas Bourani headed the campaign to encourage artists to apply.
-By the end of the process, it was announced that 1,213 candidates had applied for the wildcard round.
-The ten competing artists were selected by a nine-member panel consisting of Thomas Schreiber (ARD entertainment coordinator, head of the fiction and entertainment department for NDR), Steffen Müller (Warner Music Entertainment managing director for Central Europe), Konrad von Löhneysen (Embassy of Music managing director), Tom Bohne (Universal Music Senior Vice President), Aditya Sharma (Radio Fritz lead music editor), Nico Gössel (Sony Music head of promotion), Norbert Grundei (N-Joy program director), Jörg Grabosch (Brainpool managing director) and Claudia Gliedt (lead music editor for Brainpool).

-The club concert took place on 19 February 2015 at the Große Freiheit 36 in Hamburg, hosted by Barbara Schöneberger with Janin Reinhardt reporting from the green room.
-The show was broadcast on NDR Fernsehen and EinsFestival as well as online via eurovision.de.
-The winner, Ann Sophie, was selected solely by public voting, including options for landline and SMS voting.
-In addition to the performances of the competing entries, German singer Mark Forster performed during the show.
-The concert show was watched by 520,000 viewers in Germany.